samidalouche/alberta-hiking-resources/app/content/3.hike-organizers/sami.md

 Yes.
 You can find it in [this spreadsheet](https://docs.google.com/spreadsheets/d/1Bi9QlnNzdtOEetXOotyN7IZTlS3qCa3vKy4vbVL_n-w/edit?usp=sharing).
 Among others, the spreadsheet also contains links to the corresponding Garmin activities.
 The portal doesn't provide the GPS traces, but don't hesitate to reach out if you want some traces, I can share them with you.

+### Do you hike when it's smoky?

+I don't usually hike or scramble when it's smoky.
+I will usually cancel an event if the smoke forecast changes drastically.
+However, if the rest of the group still wants to do the hike/scramble, feel free to do it without me.

 ### Can you provide the template that you use to create FB events?